lorcanrae/spaceship-titanic-web/README.md

 # Front End
 This is a simple front end made to interact with the API created in [spaceship-titanic](https://github.com/lorcanrae/spaceship-titanic).
-\nThe front end access the spaceship-titanic api deployed on GCP Cloud Run to see if you would have survived the collision with the spacetime anomaly based on your inputs!
+The front end accesses the spaceship-titanic api deployed on GCP Cloud Run to see if you would have survived the collision with the spacetime anomaly based on your inputs!

 Deployed on streamlit.